Efauti/E-Commerce-Delivery-and-Customer-Segmentation-Analysis/README.md

 ### Order Anomaly
 - September–October 2018 saw a **sharp drop-off in orders**.
 - All orders during this period were cancelled except one (also not completed).
 - Represents a critical operational or market disruption despite being the company’s best overall year.

+### Customer Satisfacton
+- Review scores remained strong.
+- The last four months averaged 4.1 or higher, indicating consistent customer satisfaction even before the drop-off.

 ### Uncompleted Orders
 - 1,316 orders (1.16%) were cancelled or unavailable.